 - Practice basic sewing with this fish sewing board.
-Tutorial to make this learning toy here. (motor skills)
+Follow this tutorial to make this learning toy. (motor skills)

 - Practice simple buttoning with this simple jellyfish button toy and also do color matching at the same time (motor skills).
 My 2.5yo toddler loves this too!

 - Create a Ocean sensory bottle using oil, blue water, sand and sea shells.
 This is a wonderful activity to talk about density of water vs oil. (discovery of the world, arts & creative expression)